Northern Tuscany | Food off the beaten track

 We travel the steep winding roads to the Zeri Valley and meet a local sheep farmer.
 Following a lunch of roast lamb at the Catinella in Patigno, we pay a visit to a farmhouse, where traditional cast iron “testi” ovens are still used for making Testaroli.

-Swiss Cakes and Vineyard Walks
+Swiss Cakes and Dried Fish

 - Guide Lecturer - Rosetta Ferrari